-- Assume lexical items are implicitly available, new lexical entries don't need to be given explicitly. - There should be a CP, a C', and a C. The C at the top will be the silent declarative complementizer \emptyset{decl} like in the trees on this handout, since all of the sentences here are declarative. - There should be a TP, a T', and a T. The subject should be in the specifier of TP. - The subject and other noun phrases should be NPs.
-In class, this will change (we will start defining, defending, using DPs instead of NPs) while you are working on this homework, but use just NPs here, not DPs.
-Furthermore, for this homework, draw NPs with triangles, don't draw the internal structure. - The T in all of these examples is [+PAST].
+- Assume lexical items are implicitly available, new lexical entries don't need to be given explicitly. - There should be a CP, a C', and a C. The C at the top will be the silent declarative complementizer \emptyset{decl} like in the trees on this handout, since all of the sentences here are declarative. - There should be a TP, a T', and a T. The subject should be in the specifier of TP. - The T in all of these examples is [+PAST].
 T itself is not itself actually pronounced in these cases, its features wind up being pronounced with the verb.
-So just write "[+PAST]" under T. No need to write any other features anywhere else. - For PPs, following the phrase structure rules from class, there needs to be a P'.
+So just write "[+PAST]" under T. No need to write any other features anywhere else. - For PPs, following the phrase structure rules from class, there needs to be a P'. - For DPs, draw them with triangles.
+You basically know how to draw the internal structure of DPs now, but here I don't want to focus on that part of the tree.
+So just use triangles for DP like in the example below.